 1 Peter 2:24 He himself bore our sins in his body on the cross, so that we might die to sins and live for righteousness; by his wounds you have been healed.

 •• Three wonderful blessings flowing out to us from Jesus' crucifixion are mentioned here:

-• His bearing our sins gives us power to die to sins.
+• Jesus on the cross, bearing our sins, gives us power to die to sins.

 • Further, we are enabled by the power of the cross to live for righteousness.
 A holy life becomes an attainable goal.